alerta/alerta-docs/_build/html/_sources/integrations.txt

 Integrations & Plugins
 ======================

 There are several different ways to integrate other alert sources into Alerta.

-Integrations with key open source monitoring tools make use of the Alerta API and can form the starting points for integrating other lesser-known monitoring tools.
+Firstly, integrations with key open source monitoring tools like Nagios and Zabbix make use of the Alerta API and demonstrate how to build integrations with other monitoring tools.

-There are also built-in webhooks for AWS Cloudwatch, Pingdom and PagerDuty.
-Plugins can be used to quickly and easily forward alerts to or notify other systems.
+Secondly, there are built-in webhooks for AWS Cloudwatch, Pingdom and PagerDuty which provide 'out-of-the-box' integrations for some of the most popular monitoring systems available.

+Lastly, plugins can be used to quickly and easily forward alerts to or notify other systems like Slack or Hipchat.

 .. _integrations: